 Lectures will also be recorded and will be made available on the course’s eLearning website.

-Intensive 5: New Law School Annexe Building (F10A) Seminar Room 444
+Intensives 3, 4, 5: New Law School Annexe Building (Room TBC)

 All University of Sydney, Camperdown.